bradonomics/bradonomics.com/_posts/2016-05-12-linux-config.md

  - Check Scroll Past End
  - Check Show Indent Guide

-Under the Theme Settings change the UI Theme to One Dark and the Syntax Theme to Atom Dark.
+Under the Theme Settings change the UI Theme to One Dark and the Syntax Theme to One Dark.

 Install Packages: